 For example, by flagging negative satisfaction ratings as a predictor of high-risk customers, Pinterest can now mobilize customer service agents to proactively fix problems.
 Before machine learning tools, agent time was spent first discovering problems, then trying to solve them.

 “Previously, we had a dedicated team member who would look through our tickets and escalate experiences identified as potentially negative,” shared Maggie Armato, reactive support lead at Pinterest.
 “Now we use the prediction score to accurately and automatically identify these types of tickets so our agents can focus on higher value areas.”

 Zendesk also uses machine learning to provide automatic answers to common customer service queries, empowering customers to self-serve.
 Studies show that a high percentage of today’s consumers actually prefer to solve their own problem.
-By using built-in tools for real-time user feedback, companies can continually refine their self-serve process, offering faster and more accurate information.
+By using built-in tools for real-time customer feedback, companies can continually refine their self-serve process, offering faster and more accurate information.
 Even small companies without a huge data set can turn what they know about their customers into a better experience.

 In the future, as consumer products continue to interact with the Internet, digital channels will pump in even more data.
 Aided by machine learning, customer service centers will be in a position to analyze this data and react to a problem before the customer is even aware of the issue—truly an innovative step forward for companies focused on customer service.

 Interested in hearing more about how machine learning is changing customer service?
 Watch Zendesk’s How Businesses use Machine Learning for Customer Experience webinar.